National Institute of Economic and Social Research: Governors

 The Institute has nearly 150 Governors, who have a role in the accountability and governance of NIESR as a registered charity.
 They are drawn from academia, business, government and media, and include Ed Conway, Baron Terence Higgins, Rachel Lomax, Jesse Norman, Frances O'Grady, and Baroness Shriti Vadera.
 Governors also give monthly talks at the Institute, which are open to the public.

-Organisation

-Research areas covered by the National Institute include Destitution, Exclusion, and Strategies for Well-Being; Education and Skills; Labour, Employment and Wages; Macro-Economic Modelling and Forecasting; Macro-Economics of Climate Change; Monetary Theory and Policy; Political Economy; and Productivity, Trade, and Regional Economies.
+Publications

 National Institute Economic Review

 Since 1959, the NIESR has published the National Institute Economic Review.
 Principal topics covered by the Review include economic modelling and analysis, education and training, productivity and competitiveness, and workings of the international economy.
 Each edition Includes detailed forecasts of both UK and World Economies, a commentary, and special articles by Institute researchers and external authors.
 Since 2021, the UK and Global Economic Outlook have been published in-house.

 UK and Global Economic Outlook

 Since 2021, the Institute has published its outlooks for the UK and Global economy online, with a limited print run in-house.
 Each is published quarterly following a Spring/Summer/Autumn/Winter pattern.
 The UK Outlook is free to view and download, whereas the Global publication requires a subscription.